-- Use Strike Team Shovelling to shovel a corridor through the center point of the diamond, shovelling a corridor through the center of your diamond.
+- Use Strike Team Shovelling to shovel a corridor through the center point of the diamond, shoveling a corridor through the center of your diamond.
 This corridor should be about two meters wide as they shovel through where the center of the diamond was located.
-About every meter you shovel down, do a quick fine search in the excavation corridor to ensure you’re shovelling in the right area.
-Adjust the shovelling corridor to one side or the other as indicated by your fine searches.
+About every meter you shovel down, do a quick fine search in the excavation corridor to ensure you're shoveling in the right area.
+Adjust the shoveling corridor to one side or the other as indicated by your fine searches.

 - Shovel until you are within probe striking distance.

 - Now do another fine search at the bottom of the excavation corridor.
 Probe until you get a strike and then reposition the shovellers again, with the lead shoveller at the probe strike.
 Shovel until you reach the subject.